Get started:

 Enter the registration, then compare the images with the car today.
 Look for signs like deployed airbags, bent chassis rails, misaligned panels, and water lines.
 A salvage check with pictures helps you decide with confidence.

-What is the salvage history meaning?
+What does the salvage history mean?

 Salvage history means a car was damaged badly enough for an insurer to class it as a write-off, or it passed through a salvage auction.
 It records the category, such as A, B, S, or N, plus dates and sometimes damage notes or photos.